Discussion: What is the underlying explanation for yellow and stained teeth among non-smokers Fibromyalgia patients?

 What is the underlying explanation for yellow and stained teeth among non-smokers Fibromyalgia patients?

 Fibromyalgia patients often suffer from impaired liver and kidney function.
 Most often, yellow and stained teeth indicate an impaired liver.
-The liver is known to have no pain sensation.
+The liver is known to have no sensation of pain.
 The yellow spots are formed from an increased accumulation of bilirubin.
-(Similar to jaundice on the skin that usually appears only in advanced stages of chronic liver disease.)
+(Similar to jaundice on the skin, which usually appears only in advanced stages of chronic liver disease.)
 Yellow teeth in non-smokers who maintain good oral hygiene require special attention to liver function.

 May interest you: